Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Evaluation

 We also observe that different LLMs influence the learning trend to varying degrees.
 Among the models tested, \textit{gpt-4o} demonstrates the strongest performance.
 Although other models generally share a similar upward trend, their relative performance gaps prove less stable.
 For instance, while \textit{deepseekV2} achieves the highest number of turns around the 20th round, its performance declines significantly by the 50th round in comparison to other models.

-Turning to the accuracy results, we again observe a similar learning trajectory.
-This parallel arises primarily because if participant agents fail to complete a sufficient number of uninterrupted dialogue turns, the successfully transmitted information in that round is effectively zero.
+Turning to the accuracy results, we again observe a similar learning trajectory. {This consistency between dialogue turns and transmission accuracy is important for interpreting the results: longer uninterrupted dialogues are meaningful only when they are accompanied by successful information transfer.} This parallel arises primarily because if participant agents fail to complete a sufficient number of uninterrupted dialogue turns, the successfully transmitted information in that round is effectively zero.
 Consequently, especially in the early stages of the experiment, many rounds end with no successful transmissions.
 Overall, \textit{gpt-4o} still maintains a clear advantage over the other LLMs.
 However, we do observe subtle differences when comparing the dialogue round trends: for example, at the 20th dialogue round, \textit{deepseekV2} achieves a significantly higher average number of communication cycles than \textit{gpt-4o-mini}, yet their information transmission accuracy remains relatively similar.

 Despite the overall positive learning trajectory, the average information accuracy remains low in the password game.
-We believe this outcome stems primarily from the intrinsic difficulty introduced by the scenario’s abstract nature.
-Without explicit prompts driving agents to develop symbolic or otherwise encrypted language stratgy, communication largely remains within the realm of everyday language.
+We believe this outcome stems primarily from the intrinsic difficulty introduced by the scenario’s abstract nature. {Because the target information consists of four digits that must be conveyed under a strict prohibition on number-related content, agents have fewer natural semantic cues available for indirect expression.} Without explicit prompts driving agents to develop symbolic or otherwise encrypted language stratgy, communication largely remains within the realm of everyday language.
 Consequently, the indirect expression of numeric information is challenging to implement and easily detectible by the supervisory agent.

 Table \ref{tab:sce1} summarizes the performance of the four models in terms of cumulative dialogue turns, entropy, and Distinct-1.
 As shown, \textit{gpt-4o} achieves the highest values in both Entropy (7.103) and Distinct-1 (0.484), indicating that it employs a broader, more diverse range of vocabulary and more unpredictable expressions—thus having a greater likelihood of evading regulation violation detection when conveying numerical information.
 In contrast, \textit{deepseekV2} exhibits notably lower Entropy (5.365) and Distinct-1 (0.247), suggesting a more frequent reuse of fixed expressions.
 Notably, although \textit{qwen-turbo}’s Entropy (6.101) is only moderate, it attains a surprisingly high Distinct-1 (0.518), reflecting greater lexical richness.
 However, this does not translate into more effective regulatory evasion, as its total turns are only 50.8.
 Hence, merely having higher lexical diversity and linguistic entropy is insufficient to guarantee successful evasion.
 A model must also balance the concealment of overall semantics with the adaptation of its language strategy to achieve longer conversation sequences and a higher rate of successful information transmission.
 In other words, while richer language expression does confer certain advantages in countering regulation, it can still be detected when deeper strategies—such as tailored expression structures and topic evolution—are absent, ultimately resulting in fewer total turns.